DEPICT-RH/hedyPET/README.md

 # 6. Extract time-activity curves and static measurements
 python src/hedypet/scripts/06_extract_tacs_and_means.py

+# 7. Combine readouts to dataframes and save to readouts folder
-python src/hedypet/scripts/06_extract_tacs_ct.py
+python src/hedypet/scripts/07_combine_dataframes.py
 ```

-For detailed methodology, technical specifications, and validation results, see the accompanying manuscript in the `manuscript/` directory.
+For detailed methodology, technical specifications, and validation results, see the accompanying publication.

+## Reconstruction Reproducibility 🔧

+E7 reconstruction parameter files are provided in the `reconstructions/` folder to enable reproduction of the clinical reconstructions from listmode data.

 ## Citation 📝